uvsmtid/common-salt-states/docs/structure_and_conventions.md

 However, pillars are documented here as requirement for pillar data structure compartibility with the states code which uses it.

-In order to create new instance with project-specific configuration data, copy this directory in new repository and checked it in, for example:
+In order to create new instance with project_name-specific configuration data, copy this directory in new repository and checked it in, for example:
 ```
 mkdir /home/[username]/Works/[project_name]-salt-pillars.git